sailorfred/gcmcrypt/README.md

 unauthenticated plaintext is output to stdout.
 Callers must verify a zero (success) status code.
 Example:

-gcmcrypt -d -k file.gcm > file || rm file && false
+gcmcrypt.py -d -k file.gcm > file || rm file && false

 If --out is used, the file will be removed when there's a bad status.

+The Python CFFI makes the cryptography library load very slowly, so there is also a C++ version for performance.

+It doesn't currently understand these switches:

+-b (--bits)
+-p (--passphrase)